cpro-iiit/cpro23-iiit.github.io/web/content/_index.md

 - Bonus*: 5%

 {{<hint info>}}
-Note*: Total score for a student would be capped at 100% (if the student's score happens to exceed 100)
+Note: Total score for a student would be capped at 100% (if the student's score happens to exceed 100)
 {{</hint>}}

 ## Honour Code